akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+11:26 PM 2/7/2025
+Trajectories integration into UI and Deformer Player.
+Transformers can be added to Trajectories.
+I to keyframe at selected frame in Timeline.
+Timeline Indi Mode is tested first and then Deformer existance.
+This may change.

 3:46 PM 2/5/2025
 When moving Deformer Timeline Indi mode prevents Deformer Delta to be set as with fixed IK goals.